tytydraco/yessleep/out/Sissy.md

 My mom puts her hand on my shoulder and looks me in the eye.

-“It’s a nice thing you did bringing that her, if you hadn’t we wouldn’t have known she wasn’t here.”, she says, squeezing my shoulder with her manicured hand.
+“It’s a nice thing you did bringing that to her, if you hadn’t we wouldn’t have known she wasn’t here.”, she says, squeezing my shoulder with her manicured hand.

 A small beam of pride wells up in my chest, but I only offer her a sad smile.